vedph/mqdq_mqutil/doc/index.md

 This is a dummy tool to be used for importing MQDQ documents into Cadmus for editing, and to export them back once finished.

 - [quick start](quickstart.md): quick start sample.
+- [MQDQ overview](overview.md): partial overview of the MQDQ corpus.
 - [text](text.md): analysis of XML text documents.
 - [partition](partition.md): partition text documents.
 - [apparatus](apparatus.md): apparatus analysis and import plan.